-Utah Expands Taxation to Specified Services, Repeals and Creates Exemptions
+Utah Repeals Legislation that Expanded Taxation to Specified Services, Repealed and Created Exemptions

 Utah has enacted legislation with numerous sales tax changes, effective April 1, 2020 (unless noted otherwise below).

 Per the legislation, Utah sales and use tax applies to the following services: